lingqian88/InventWithPythonClass/ch2/README.md

 ## Chapter 2 - The Interactive Shell

 The purpose of this chapter is to learn how to use the shell.
 For this purpose we will use iPython.
-To start iPython open a terminal, activate the invent environment, and type ipython.
+To start iPython open a terminal by pressing Ctrl+Alt+t , activate the invent environment, and type ipython.

 ```sh
 source activate invent